wp-plugins/catablog/readme.txt

 == Changelog ==

+= 1.2 =
+* New: Upload multiple images per catalog item now.
+* New: Template HTML code uses a new catablog-images-column class to group images.
+* New: Next and previous catalog item links in the edit panel.
+* Fix: Import and export work better and give more feedback.
+* Fix: When deleting items your catalog order is now re-indexed properly.
+* Fix: CSS classes for front end are more verbose and flexible.
+* Fix: ShortCode Category attribute is not case sensitive.
+* Fix: Change order button is disabled when viewing a specific category because it didn't work.
+* Fix: New 'Uncategorized' default category for all new items.

 = 1.1.9 =
 * Fix: Import no longer makes a sub image when the subimages field is empty.
 * Fix: Category filter now finds the category slug for the passed in category name.